The Ultimate Travel Guide to Culion, Palawan

 Since there is no direct flight from Manila to Culion, you can take a ferry or flight from Manila to Coron Palawan.
 A flight from Manila to Busuanga or Coron Airport takes 90 minutes.
 Once in Coron, rent a boat to take you to Culion.
 Boats from Coron to Culion start at 2:00 in the afternoon.
 A boat ride from the port of Coron to Culion Island takes approximately an hour and a half.

-When in Culion, there are tricycles that can take you around.
+When in Culion, some tricycles can take you around.

-To avoid any inconveniences, always plan ahead and make sure to make arrangements for your land and ferry transfers.
+To avoid any inconveniences, always plan ahead and make arrangements for your land and ferry transfers.

 What You Should Wear & What You Should Bring

-Culion is for the lovers of water sports or activities aside of course from the nature lovers who like to be one with nature.
-You should bring of course bring several sets of clothes and undergarments.
+Culion is for the lovers of water sports or activities aside from the nature lovers who like to be one with nature.
+You should bring, of course, get several sets of clothes and undergarments.
 Don’t forget your swimsuit and sunblock.
 Also, make sure you have enough money ready for entrance fees to the museums and for other island hopping activities.
 Bring a camera that will be handy underwater which you can use during snorkeling and beach activities.